 Marginal product is referred to as the additional product that is produced as a result of adding an additional unit of input.
-In other words, change in production output due to the change in production input is known as marginal product.
+In other words, a change in the production output due to a change in the production input is known as marginal product.

-The change obtained in the output is done by changing only the input, whereas all other factors of production such as land, capital remained unchanged.
+The change obtained in the output is done by changing only the input, whereas all other factors of production such as land and capital remain unchanged.

 Ln = Total units at time n

-Marginal product helps companies in determining the increase in production resulting from the addition of a unit of labour.
-The objective is to employ that much of the workforce with which maximum productivity and revenue can be generated.
+Marginal product helps companies determine the increase in production that results from the addition of a unit of labour.
+The objective is to employ a sufficient workforce with which maximum productivity and revenue can be generated.

-This was all about the Marginal product formula, which is a very important concept for determining the law of supply.
-For more such interesting concepts on Economics for Class 12, stay tuned to BYJU’S.
+This was all about the marginal product formula, which is a very important concept to determine the law of supply.
+For more such interesting concepts on economics for class 12, stay tuned to our website.